ZeePhoenix/BionicCommander/README.md

 # BionicCommander

-Remake of the NES game Bionic Commando in Javascript using Phaser.
+Basic Metroid style shooter in Javascript using Phaser.

-Player sprites are taken from the game, ripped by Mandemon.
+Sprites both player and enemy taken from gameartpartners.com